kelsieflynn/automythserver/README.md

 #The automythsvr-eit-stages are where the main coding is, that makes the automythsvr project work, a shell script installer program.
-The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.
-No, its not "real" solid coding  like C/C++, but It will be one day.
+#The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.
+#No, its not "real" solid coding  like C/C++, but It will be one day.
 I have a lot to work out before that.
 #All my work before this was practice.
 This is my first serious shell script project, that I've shared.
-I'm not a professionally trained computer science person, I'm a hobbyist, GED is my current highest education.
-I taught myself and picked the rest up or I learn on the fly.
-My coding skills will get better as I really enjoy working out the steps and then seeing the result later.
+#I'm not a professionally trained computer science person, I'm a hobbyist, GED is my current highest education.
+#I taught myself and picked the rest up or I learn on the fly.
+#My coding skills will get better as I really enjoy working out the steps and then seeing the results later.
 #below is the readme from (SF, where you can download the ISOs, for now)

 Welcome to Automythsvr HDHR EIT!